charles-amyx/new-machine-config/README.md

 ## 🚀 Launchpad
   - This will be cluttered, but uninstall anything not relevant.
   - Put all pre-installed apps in folders
-    - I don't really use this
+  - I don't really use this anyway

 ## ❓ Optional